Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Introduction

-In classical RO all decisions have to be made before the uncertainty realization is revealed, which is often not necessary in practice such that RO may yield overly pessimistic solutions.
-To remedy this drawback, \citet{BenTal2004} introduce the concept of \textit{adjustable robust optimization} (ARO) where some decisions can be delayed until the uncertainty realization is (partly) known.
+In traditional RO, all decisions must be made before the uncertainty realization is revealed.
+However, oftentimes some decisions can be delayed until after (part of) the uncertainty realization is known in real-world situations.
+As a consequence, RO may lead to excessively conservative solutions.
+To remedy this drawback, Ben-Tal et al. \cite{BenTal2004} introduced the concept of \textit{adjustable robust optimization} (ARO) where some decisions can be delayed until the uncertainty realization is (partly) known.
 In general ARO, uncertainty realizations are revealed over multiple stages and decisions can be made after each reveal.
 A decision made in stage $t$ can thus be modeled as a function of all uncertainties associated with previous stages $t'\leq t$.

+While ARO improves decision-making in theory, ARO is equivalent to RO on some special problem instances, where static decision policies yield optimal adjustable solutions \cite{BenTal2004, Bertsimas2015a}.
+Using similar arguments to the ones used for the optimality of static solutions, Marandi and den Hertog \cite{Marandi2018} identified conditions where optimal adjustable decisions are independent of some uncertain parameters.
+In general, static policies do not yield optimal solutions in the ARO setting.
+Elucidating this, Haddad-Sisakht and Ryan \cite{HaddadSisakht2018} identified a collection of sufficient conditions that imply the suboptimality of static policies and a strict improvement of ARO over RO.

-While this theoretically improves decision making, \citet{BenTal2004} show that already the special case of two-stage ARO is computationally intractable in general.
-Accordingly, recent works developed many approximation schemes for ARO that often yield good and sometimes even optimal results in practice \citep[see, e.g.,][]{BenTal2004, Bertsimas2010, Iancu2013, SimchiLevi2019}.
+In general, even the task of finding optimal adjustable solutions in the special case of two-stage ARO proves to be computationally intractable \cite{BenTal2004}.
+Accordingly, recent works developed many approximation schemes for ARO that often yield good and sometimes even optimal results in practice, see, e.g. \cite{BenTal2004, Bertsimas2010, Iancu2013, SimchiLevi2019}.
 In the special case with only two decision stages, the first stage decisions are fixed before any uncertain parameters are known and the second stage decisions use full knowledge of the uncertainty realization.
-Two-stage ARO already has many applications in practice and has widely been studied in the literature \citep[see, e.g.,][]{BenTal2020, Bertsimas2012, Bertsimas2015a, Bertsimas2016, Bertsimas2021, Hanasusanto2015, Housni2021, SimchiLevi2019a}.
-For two-stage adjustable robust linear packing problems, \citet{Bertsimas2015a} show that even static solutions are optimal.
+Two-stage ARO already has many applications in practice and has widely been studied in the literature, see, e.g. \cite{BenTal2020, Bertsimas2012, Bertsimas2015a, Bertsimas2016, Bertsimas2021, Hanasusanto2015, Housni2021, SimchiLevi2019a}.